thriveweb/sailinginparadise/content/pages/about.md

   - image: https://ucarecdn.com/4f14fbcc-388d-40dd-85d2-26a13ee39e9a/
 captainSection:
   captain:
     - description: Sailing in Paradise was the brainchild of Steve.
 Any of you who have sailed with Steve will probably recall his laid-back, likeable nature.
 Taking a hands-on and active involvement in the business, if you are a regular at the Marina you will often find him working hard during the week to ensure the boats are in tip-top condition for our next charter guests.
 He also skippers the boats regularly so rest assured you will be well looked after with Steve as part of your crew.
-A self-confessed gadget geek and wannabe film-maker, Steve can often be found carting around a plethora of gadgets including drones, 360 cameras and go-pros but has yet to learn how to keep them out of the water…we have lost a few he he…
+A self-confessed gadget geek and wannabe film-maker, Steve can often be found with a plethora of gadgets such as drones, go pros and 360 cameras on charters.
+Steve is driven by a passion for food with a keen interest in native Australian produce that he is hoping to align with the future vision for Sailing in Paradise.
       image: https://ucarecdn.com/4f4c708f-0dc2-4ef8-8ff6-3f0a427d3692/
       name: Steve Buckley - Owner / Operator
       socialMedia: